-123201 MEMORANDUM OF AGREEMENT
+MEMORANDUM OF AGREEMENT

-This Memorandum of Agreement (MOA) constitutes an agreement between the United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Phoenix Police Department (PPD), hereinafter referred to as the "Law Enforcement Agency" (LEA), pursuant to which ICE authorizes up to a maximum of eleven (11) nominated, trained, and certified LEA personnel to perform certain immigration enforcement functions as specified herein.
-All LEA officers trained pursuant to this MOA will perform as Task Force Officers (TFO).
-It is the intent of the parties that these delegated authorities will enable the LEA to identify and process immigration violators in the State of Arizona.
+This Memorandum of Agreement (MOA) constitutes an agreement between the United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Pima County Sheriff's Office (PCSO), hereinafter referred to as the "Law Enforcement Agency" (LEA), pursuant to which ICE authorizes up to a maximum of eight (8) nominated, trained, and certified LEA personnel to perform certain immigration enforcement functions as specified herein.
+Up to six (6) LEA personnel may be designated as Task Force Officers (TFO) and up to two (2) LEA personnel may be designated as Jail Enforcement Officers (JEO).
+It is the intent of the parties that these delegated authorities will enable the LEA to identify and process immigration violators and conduct normal state-based criminal investigations in the State of Arizona.
 ICE and LEA points of contact for purposes of this MOA are identified in Appendix A.